gantoine/retro-game-names/README.md

  - **platform** *(optional)*: The tag of the platform ('super_nintendo_snes', 'sega_cd', etc.)
  - **platforms** *(optional)*: An array of platform tags (['super_nintendo_snes', 'sega_cd'], for example)
  - **ignoreCase** *(optional)*: If true, the search is case-insensitive.

+Note: All games returned in the arrays will have the usual format: `{title, tgdb_id}`.

 Returns an object with multiple {platform, [titles]}
 ```javascript